shafnasir/MyPlanBook/README.md

 https://developer.android.com/studio/run/device

 1. Install Android Studio
-2. Clone the repository and import in Android Studio
+2. Clone the repository and import the build.gradle file in Android Studio
 3. On your Android device open the Settings app, select Developer options, and then enable USB debugging.
    - Note: If you do not see Developer options, follow the instructions to [enable developer options](https://developer.android.com/studio/debug/dev-options).
 4. When you are set up and plugged in over USB, you can click Run in Android Studio to build and run the app on the device.